At Nature’s Whim…Buggy in Iowa

 In these particular situations it can be hard to see the positive side of things, or even the point of it all.
 I mean really, are mosquitoes necessary?
 But these experiences nonetheless help to remind us that we’re only here at the mercy of Great Mother Nature.
 When we arrived in this bug-infested-mosquito-haven of an Iowa forest, Sioux City area had just had the wettest July on record followed by a random storm the previous week-end that dropped 1 ½ inches of rain in 20 minutes and roared 80 mph winds.
 Farmer Bob lost his outdoor building, power lines went down, hundreds of trees broke in Stone State Park and the extended muggy conditions created unprecedented numbers of mosquitoes.

 It’s humbling when you look at it all and just a reminder that nature is so much more powerful than anything man-made.
-So, next time you’re being sucked dry by annoying bugs just remember, you’re only here at Nature’s whim.
+So, next time you’re being sucked dry by annoying bugs just remember, you’re only here at Nature’s whim.SPONSORED LINK:

-Disclosure of Material Connection: Some of the product links in the post above may be “affiliate links.”
-This means if you click on the link and purchase the item, I will receive an affiliate commission.
-That said, I only ever recommend products or services I personally use and love!
-Wheelingit is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
+Disclosure of Material Connection: Some of the links in this blog post may be affiliate links, so, if you click on the link and make a purchase, I receive a commission.
+Note that all opinions are 100% my own and I only link to products we personally use, thoroughly love and absolutely recommend!
+Amazon, the Amazon logo, AmazonSupply, and the AmazonSupply logo are trademarks of Amazon.com, Inc. or its affiliates.
+WheelingIt is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.